turbolent/embergraph/src/resources/deployment/chef/README.md

 Author:: Daniel Mekonnen [daniel&lt;no-spam-at&gt;systap.com]

-GNU GPLv2 - This pakcage may be resiributed under the same terms and conditions as the Bigdata project that it is a part of.
+GNU GPLv2 - This pakcage may be resiributed under the same terms and conditions as the Embergraph project that it is a part of.

 	http://www.gnu.org/licenses/gpl-2.0.html